A Snapshot of Sarcoma

 Trends in NCI Funding for Sarcoma Research

-The National Cancer Institute's (NCI) investment2 in soft tissue and bone sarcoma research increased from $34.3 million in fiscal year (FY) 2008 to $41.0 million in FY 2011 before decreasing to $38.9 million in FY 2012.
-In addition to this funding, NCI supported $22.6 million in sarcoma research in FY 2009 and 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in soft tissue and bone sarcoma research was $37.5 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $22.6 million in sarcoma research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Sarcoma